Gråkallen Line: War and growth

 After the war, ridership stabilized at 1.7 million.
 At first the company operated with 30-minute headways, using trailers during the summer and in rush hour.
 Introducing 15-minute headways could not be done until six trams were available; so after the rebuilding of a trailer to a tram in 1950, the increased frequency was introduced.
 During the 1950s, the amount of recreational travel to Lian decreased, but this was compensated by increased traffic from new housing built along the line.
 By 1955, the commuter ridership exceeded the recreational ridership.

 With the delivery of the new trailers in 1947, the capacity of the depot exceeded the fleet, so one tram was always stored at Lian.
 A new depot was therefore built on the other side of the tracks at Munkvoll.
 Construction started in 1952, and finished the following year.
 It had five tracks; three had places for storage of six wagons, while two were for the workshop that could service two trams simultaneously.

-To supplement the aging stock, the GB Class 3 singe tram and trailer, from Hønefoss Karrosserifabrikk (Høka) was ordered in 1954.
+To supplement the aging stock, the GB Class 3 single tram and trailer, from Hønefoss Karrosserifabrikk (Høka) was ordered in 1954.
 Delivered in September 1955, it was put into service in December.
 Because of the increased traffic, a new signaling system was introduced in 1957, and a double track was built from Bergsli gate to Ila.
 This section had been causing problems for cars, since the trams would operate on the wrong side of the road.
 To allow a future 10-minute headway, a new signaling system was installed in 1958 up to Ugla.
 Up until then, tokens had been used to regulate traffic.